Expensify/App/help/expense.md

 1. Go to your Inbox and select the report needing approval.
 2. Review the receipts and expense details for accuracy.
 3. Press **Approve** or **Reject** based on your assessment.

+### Manage Workflows
+#### [Enable workflows] How do I enable workflows in Expensify?
+To enable workflows:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the desired workspace.
+4. Press **More features** in the left menu.
+5. Under the Spend section, toggle **Workflows** to enable approval settings.

+#### [Select workflows] How do I select workflow settings?
+To select workflow settings:
+1. Press **Workflows** in the left menu.
+2. Toggle the desired settings:
+   - **Add Approvals**: Select an approver for expenses requiring additional approval.
+   - **Delay Submissions**: Choose a frequency for automatic submission of expenses.

+#### [Add approvals] How do I add approvals to a workspace?
+To enable Add approvals on a workspace:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace where you want to add approvals.
+4. Press **Workflows** in the left menu.
+5. Toggle **Add approvals**.

+Enabling **Add approvals** reveals the option to set a default approval workflow.

+#### [Configure approval workflows] How do I configure approval workflows in a workspace?
+To configure the default approval workflow:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace where you want to set the approval workflow.
+4. Press **Workflows** in the left menu.
+5. Under **Expenses from Everyone**, press **First approver**.
+6. Select the workspace member as the first approver.
+7. Under **Additional approver**, continue selecting members.
+8. Press **Save**.

+To set a custom approval workflow for specific members:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace where you want to add approvals.
+4. Press **Workflows** in the left menu.
+5. Under **Add approvals**, press **Add approval workflow**.
+6. Choose the specific member for the custom workflow.
+7. Press **Next**.
+8. Select the first approver.
+9. Press **Next**.
+10. Press **Additional approver** to select more members.
+11. Press **Add workflow** to save.

+#### [Edit or delete approval workflows] How do I manage approval workflows in Expensify?
+To edit an approval workflow:
+1. On the **Workflows** page, press the workflow to edit.
+2. Press the Approver field for the desired level.
+3. Select or deselect members as approvers.
+4. Press **Save**.

+To delete an approval workflow:
+1. On the **Workflows** page, press the workflow to delete.
+2. Press **Delete**.
+3. In the confirmation window, press **Delete** again.

+### Set Up Payment Account
+#### [Set up payment account] How do I set up a business bank account for workspace payments?
+To set up a business bank account for payments:
+1. Press **Workflows**.
+2. Enable the **Payments** toggle.
+3. Press **Connect Bank Account** and follow the prompts to connect your company bank account.
+4. Select an authorized expense payer, who is a workspace admin with access to the business bank account.

 ### Expense Capture
 #### [SmartScan] How do I use SmartScan to capture receipts?